Our Commitment to Care

 Operating with a light footprint

-The ongoing work to measure our emissions annually has enabled us to implement new and ongoing initiatives to strategically reduce our environmental impact.
-We are working towards reducing our waste and phasing out fossil fuel equipment in our operations, supporting renewable energy generation and understanding climate-related risks and opportunities.
-This will ensure we are better prepared for the transition to a decarbonised economy and the impacts of a warming planet.
+Measuring our emissions annually has enabled us to implement new and ongoing initiatives to strategically reduce our environmental impact.
+We continue to work towards reducing and diverting landfill waste, phasing out fossil fuel equipment in our operations, support renewable energy generation and understanding climate-related risks and opportunities.
+This ensures we are prepared for the transition to a decarbonised economy and the impacts of a warming planet, and helps us make informed decisions about infrastructure investment and operational resilience.

 Taking local action